NebulousLabs/Sia/doc/API.md

 ```
 file string
 ```
-`file` is the ascii representation of the '.sia' file being loaded into the renter.
+`file` is the ASCII representation of the '.sia' file being loaded into the renter.

 Response: